Rest API

 ο»Ώ

-Note in the response above that the locked field may be set to true, meaning that the biomarker has not yet been unlocked by the user within their user journey.
+Note that in the response above the locked field may be set to true, meaning that the biomarker has not yet been unlocked by the user within their user journey.
 In this case, the Nullable fields will be set to Null.
 For more information refer to the Health Journeyο»Ώ documentation.

 ο»Ώ